arav1419/EC1302_19EC302---Electronic-Devices-Laboratory/SIMULATION OF PHASE CONTROL CHARACTERISTICS OF SILICON CONTROLLED RECTIFIER.md

-# SIMULATION OF PHASE CONTROL CHARACTERISTICS OF SILICON CONTROLLED RECTIFIER.
+# SIMULATION OF PHASE CONTROL CHARACTERISTICS OF SILICON CONTROLLED RECTIFIER

 ## AIM:
 To design and simulate the phase control characteristics of SCR circuit using LT-Spice.